JDGrimes/wp-plugin-uninstall-tester/README.md

 # License #

-This library is jointly licensed under the MIT and GPLv2.
+This library is provided under the MIT license.